eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Craniofacial Surgery

 Gingivobuccal degloving incisions can be used in combination with the bicoronal incision to avoid facial incisions.
 However, in general, approaching the ethmoid sinuses through a degloving approach is somewhat cumbersome because the cheek flaps are tethered by the infraorbital neurovascular bundles.
 All the intranasal incisions and osteotomies can be performed using endoscopic guidance, avoiding any type of facial or intraoral incision.
 The most common osteotomies for the en bloc resection of these tumors correspond to those used for a medial maxillectomy, combined with resection of the cribriform plate and upper septum.

-Since the late 1990s, we have forgone the use of a lateral rhinotomy because most tumors amenable to this approach are also amenable to an endoscopic or endoscopic assisted approach.
+In the late 1990s, we stopped using a lateral rhinotomy, as most tumors amenable to this approach are also amenable to an endoscopic or endoscopic-assisted approach.
 The cranial extent may be removed using a traditional subfrontal approach (endoscopic assisted) or a completely endoscopic endonasal approach.

-During a pure endoscopic approach, the tumor is debulked and then removed in a sequential multilayer resection.
-The middle turbinates are removed, then bilateral maxillary windows, bilateral sphenoidotomies, and a Draf III frontal sinusotomy are completed.
+During a pure endoscopic approach, the tumor is debulked and then removed following a sequential layered resection.
+The middle turbinates are removed and then bilateral maxillary windows, bilateral sphenoidotomies, and a Draf III frontal sinusotomy are completed.
 These steps expose the tumor origin completely and help to identify the position of the lamina papyracea and the skull base.
-Removal of the lamina papyracea allows the control of the ethmoidal arteries and serves as an additional margin and tumor devascularization.
-The tumor origin is the removed in layers sequentially: first the mucosa and tumor, then the bone and then the dura and intradural tumor.
-Adequacy of the resection of each layer is corroborated by frozen section analysis.
+Removal of the lamina papyracea allows the control of the ethmoidal arteries, enhancing hemostasis and tumor devascularization, and serves as an additional resection margin.
+The tumor origin is then removed in layers sequentially: first the tumor and mucoperiosteum, then the bone, and then the dura and intradural tumor.
+Adequacy of the resection of each layer is corroborated by frozen-section analysis.

 Reconstruction